Chapter 4. Embedding in a RHEL for Edge image for offline use

 • You have an active MicroShift subscription on your Red Hat account.
 If you do not have a subscription, contact your sales representative for more information.

-• You have a Logical Volume Manager (LVM) Volume Group (VG) with sufficient capacity for the Persistent Volumes (PVs) of your workload.
+• If your workload requires Persistent Volumes (PVs), you have a Logical Volume Manager (LVM) Volume Group (VG) with sufficient free capacity for the workloads.

 4.2.
 Compatibility table